paulghaddad/cs-programming/README.md

   ```
   * Example algorithms with time and space growth of theta(n) and theta(n); theta(n) and theta(1); theta(log n) and theta(log n)
   * Probabilistic algorithms
+* Iterative Processes
+  * Space Efficiency
+  * The difference between a _linear recursive process_ and an _iterative process_.
+  * A procedure can be written recursively, but generate either a linear recursive process or an iterative process.
+The essential difference is whether the procedure creates unfinished tasks that must be stored in memory until completion.
+Basically, are we doing the desired computation on the way in (iterative process) or on the way back up (linear recursive process)?